mdcao/japsa/docs/source/tools/jsa.phylo.normalise.rst

                   (REQUIRED)
   --sum=d         Sum of branches after normalising
                   (default='1.0')
-  --scale=d       Scale factor, if set will override the sum parameter
+  --scale=d       Scale factor, if set to a positive number will override the sum parameter
-                  (default='-1.0')
+                  (default='0.0')
   --output=s      Name of the file for output, - for stdout
                   (default='-')
   --help          Display this usage and exit